TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/migrating/migrating-from-v2/major-changes.md

 ## LoRaWAN support

-{{% tts %}} brings full support for all LoRaWAN versions, as well as modes to support class B and class C capabilities.
+{{% tts %}} brings full support for all LoRaWAN® versions, as well as modes to support class B and class C capabilities.

 {{% tts %}} requires the LoRaWAN version (MAC) and Regional Parameters version (LoRaWAN PHY version) to be set per end device.
 These default to LoRaWAN version **MAC V1.0.2** and LoRaWAN Regional Parameters version **PHY V1.0.2 Rev B** for end devices imported from {{% ttnv2 %}}, because this configuration is the most commonly used one.